Jennie Jacques

-Jennie Jacques is an English actress.
+Jennie Jacques (born 28 February 1989) is an English actress.
 She is known for her roles in the BBC Two drama Desperate Romantics (2009), the police procedural WPC 56 (2013–2014), and the History Channel series Vikings (2015–2019).

 Early life

-Jacques was born in Walsgrave Hospital and grew up in Coventry, Leamington Spa, and Warwick.
+Jacques was born in Walsgrave Hospital and grew up in Coventry and Leamington Spa, West Midlands, and Warwick, Warwickshire.
 She is the eldest of seven children.

 Career

 Jacques made her television debut as Katie Fielding in an episode of the ITV police series The Bill.
 Her first major was as artists' model Annie Miller in the six-part BBC Two period drama Desperate Romantics (2009) about the Pre-Raphaelite Brotherhood.
 Jacques made her feature film debut as Beth in the urban thriller Cherry Tree Lane and Ree Ree in the futuristic thriller Shank.
-Jacques has also appeared in Casualty on BBC1, where she played Lily Knowles, the carer of Megan Roach, in the episode "Nice and Easy Does It" broadcast on 7 August 2010.
+Jacques has also appeared in Casualty on BBC One, where she played Lily Knowles, the carer of Megan Roach, in the episode "Nice and Easy Does It" broadcast on 7 August 2010.

 In 2011, Jacques was featured in the promotional video for the Mason single Boadicea.
 She also appeared in slasher film Demons Never Die (2011), in which she appeared nude during a sex scene with Robert Sheehan.
 Jacques appeared in an episode of Father Brown in 2013, and was then cast as the lead actress in the BBC afternoon series WPC 56, about a woman police constable in the male-dominated world of 1956.
 Both programmes were made by BBC Birmingham.

 Jacques portrays Judith, the fictional daughter of King Aelle, in the third through the fifth seasons of Vikings (2014–2019).
 In 2015, she played the role of Tash in the ITV sitcom The Delivery Man (2015), which aired for six episodes.
 In 2019, Jacques starred in the first series of the drama series London Kills, playing a homeless witness named Amber Saunders.